CamilleSouvigny/CamilleSouvigny/Drug_Consumption_Classification/README.md

 ## Classification
 Apply classification for each of those 4 groups of drugs.
 Each individual can be classified in 1 or more of these drugs clusters.

 Each statistical method has first been tuned using GridSearchCV and validated using StratifiedKfold.
+Support vector machine after PCA gives the best performances.
 ![image](Images_readme/classifications_performances.png)

+## Next Steps

+- Collect more datas to get more robust results.
+- Apply methods compatible with ordered categorical variables.
+- Apply classification on each drugs and not on clustered groups.